History of the Los Angeles Angels: Formation of the Angels franchise (1960–1961)

 Gene Autry, former movie cowboy, singer, actor and owner of Golden West Broadcasters (including Los Angeles' KMPC radio and KTLA television), attended the Major League Owners' meeting in St. Louis in 1960 in hopes of winning broadcasting rights for the new team's games.
 Hall of Famer Hank Greenberg was initially on the fast track to be the team's first owner, with Bill Veeck as a partner.
 However, when O'Malley got word of Veeck's involvement, he invoked his exclusive right to operate a major league team in Southern California.
-In truth, O'Malley wasn't about to compete with Veeck, who was known as a master promoter.
+In truth, O'Malley was not about to compete with Veeck, who was known as a master promoter.
 After it became obvious that O'Malley would never sign off on the deal as long as Veeck was a part-owner, Greenberg was forced to bow out.
 After another bid by Chicago insurance executive and future A's owner Charlie Finley failed, Autry was persuaded make a bid himself.
 O'Malley quickly backed this bid, as he publicly considered Autry a friend but at the same time was privately dismissive of the potential sports business acumen of an owner who had made his fortune in show business.
 With O'Malley's blessing, Autry (who had been a minority stockholder in the Angels' PCL rival, the Hollywood Stars) purchased the franchise.

 Autry named the new franchise the Los Angeles Angels.
 The origins of the name date back to 1892, when it was first used by a Los Angeles franchise in the California League.
 The Angel moniker has always been natural for Los Angeles teams, since The Angels is a literal English translation of the Spanish Los Angeles.
 It was also a nod to the long-successful PCL team that played in Los Angeles from 1903 through 1957.
 O'Malley still owned the rights to the Angels name even after moving the team to Spokane to make way for the Dodgers, so Autry paid O'Malley $300,000 for the rights to the name.